huy209vn/RESU/README.md

 **Made with ❤️ for advancing sparse neural network research**

-um
-yeah that was claude generated. actually...it's still in alpha...not yet SOTA...but we are getting there ok ..Lol
+it's still in alpha...not yet SOTA...but we are getting there...memory overhead and throughput not so great..but accuracy is true.